Gap Day

 - lunch on each Gap Day

-- access to monthly drop-in online gatherings
+- access to regular drop-in online gatherings

 - access to a fund to help people with additional needs get the most out of their Gap Day